First Unitarian Universalist Society of Middleborough

 c) Positions that become vacant mid-term shall be filled by appointment of the Parish Committee until the next Annual Meeting.
 At that Annual Meeting, the remainder of the term, if any, shall be filled by election.

-f) Other committees may be appointed by the Parish Committee as needed.
+f) Other committees, teams, and task groups may be appointed by the Parish Committee as needed.

-g) Parish Committee member’s inability to fulfill her/his duties: If a member of the Parish Committee is unable to fulfill her/his duties for a period of time exceeding two (2) months, the Parish Committee may appoint someone to fill the position until the elected member can return to service.
-Any member who has missed three (3) consecutive meetings shall be reminded of her/his obligation.
+g) If a member of the Parish Committee is unable to fulfill their duties for a period of time exceeding two (2) months, the Parish Committee may appoint someone to fill the position until the elected member can return to service.
+Any member who has missed three (3) consecutive meetings shall be reminded of their obligation.
 If the member’s attendance does not improve after being reminded, the member may be removed and replaced by vote of the Parish Committee.

 Article VI: Congregational Meetings of the Society

 The Annual Meeting of the Society shall be held during the first two (2) weeks of June.
-The Annual Meeting will receive the written reports of the Treasurer and/or Assistant Treasurer, Clerk, President, Minister, and all committees affiliated with the Society; elect Officers; adopt the annual budget; and transact such other business as may properly come before it.
+The Annual Meeting will receive the written reports of the President, Clerk, Treasurer and/or Assistant Treasurer, Minister, and all committees, teams, and task groups affiliated with the Society; elect Officers; adopt the annual budget; and transact such other business as may properly come before it.

-Special Congregational Meetings may be called by the President of the Society, by the majority of the Parish Committee, or shall be called by the President on written request of any ten (10) members of the Society.
+Special Congregational Meetings may be called by the President of the Society, by the majority of the Parish Committee, or upon written request of any ten (10) members of the Society.

 A written warrant, stating the business to be transacted, shall be posted by the Clerk at least two (2) Sundays before the date of the Annual or any Special Congregational Meeting.

-At any Annual or Special Congregational Meetings the presence of one-sixth of the total membership shall constitute a quorum.
+At any Annual or Special Congregational Meeting, the presence of one-sixth of the total membership shall constitute a quorum.

 Article VII: Minister